super-ming/Singapore-Neighborhood-Map/README.md

 Each restaurant is indicated by a marker on the map.
 An info window with available information about the restaurant can be activated by click or mouse over of the marker.
-Clicking on the hamburger button opens a draw displaying a list view of the restaurants.
+Clicking on the hamburger button opens a drawer displaying a list view of the restaurants.
 A text box is available for the user to filter the list via text input.
-Clicking on a list item will display the corresponding marker and info window.
+Clicking on a list item will display the corresponding info window.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Therefore, the default service worker only works in production build.

 ## Setup

-* Follow these [instructions](https://developers.google.com/maps/documentation/javascript/get-api-key) on getting your own Google API key
+* Follow these [instructions](https://developers.google.com/maps/documentation/javascript/get-api-key) on getting your own Google API key.
 * Visit [here](https://developers.facebook.com/) to create a Facebook for Developers account.
 Create a new app and visit the Basic Settings page to obtain your App ID and App Secret.
-* Clone the repository to your working directory:
+* Clone this repository to your working directory.
-* Install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`.
 * In the Components folder, open map.js and replace the values of fbAppID, fbAppSecret, and googleMapsAPI variables with your own keys.
 Save your changes.